Nasal Corticosteroids (Nose Sprays)

 Things to know about nose sprays

 Steroid nose sprays are most effective when used consistently.
 This is because it can take a few weeks for the drug to reach full effectiveness.
-It can feel like a long time if you have bothersome symptoms.2,5,6
+It can feel like a long time if you have bothersome symptoms.
+It is very important to use the correct technique for nasal sprays to be effective.
+Aim the nozzle toward the ear on the same side of the nose and sniff gently.2,5,6

 Some people begin using a nasal spray before their seasonal allergies start.
 Ongoing symptom relief can help you feel and sleep better.6